SFTtech/nyan/doc/nyan.md

 #### Multi inheritance

-The parents of a *NyanObject* are kind of a mixin for members:
+The parents of a `nyan::Object` are kind of a mixin for members:

 * The child object obtains all the members from its parents
 * When a member value is requested, the value is calculated by